Top Five Digital Marketing Areas to Focus on in Luxury Fashion

 5. The Power of Chinese Luxury eCommerce

-This is only one of the examples of how luxury brands are looking at this market as a key priority in 2019.
+This is only one of the examples of how luxury brands are looking at this market as a key priority.

 China is a hugely influential market and brands must understand the potential of the affluent Chinese who is visiting the UK and eventually returning to China.